3D printing for toys and the toy industry

 Offering a better customer experience

 3D printing can also be used to improve the consumer experience.
 McDonald’s for example, announced two years ago, considering the idea of 3D printing the Happy Meals toys directly from its restaurants.
 Children would only have to choose their toys, customize and print them in 3D.
-It is an opportunity to improve the customer experience in restaurant during the preparation of the meals.
+It is an opportunity to improve the customer experience in the restaurant during the preparation of the meals.
 Much ink has flowed since this interview of Mark Fabes, IT Director of McDonald’s UK, however, since then, nothing has been launched yet.
 Indeed, Mark Fabes said that “this was only an idea”.
-Still, this ‘idea’ reveals the potential that brands see in 3D printing to improve the experience of their customers.
+Still, this ‘idea’ reveals the potential that brands see in 3D printing to improve their customers’ experience.